fubralimited/CentOS-KVM-Image-Tools/README.md

 This project contains some simple tools, instructions and Kickstart configuration files to assist with creating CentOS KVM virtual machines.

+## Installation

 The following guide assumes you have virtualization tools such as virt-install, libguestfs and virt-sparsify installed.

-If you don't, then install them with...
+If you don't, then install them:

     yum groupinstall "Virtualization Tools"
     yum install virt-manager libvirt libvirt-python python-virtinst virt-top libguestfs-tools reboot

-...or the equivalent command for your distribution of choice.
+You must download this project for the unattended creation script to work correctly:

+	git clone git://github.com/fubralimited/CentOS-KVM-Image-Tools.git

 ## Kickstart configuration scripts

-The kickstarts directory contains different Kickstart configuration files to create Virtual Machine images.
+The Kickstarts directory contains different Kickstart configuration files to create Virtual Machine images.

+* The centos6x-vm-gpt-selinux.cfg is the Kickstart file to create a CentOS 64bit Virtual Machine guest.
+* The centos6x-i386-vm-gpt-selinux.cfg is the Kickstart file to create a CentOS 32bit Virtual Machine guest.
+* The centos6x-hypervisor-gpt-selinux.cfg is the Kickstart file to create a CentOS 64bit Virtual Machine hypervisor.

+All the Kickstart files contain the following common packages.
+In addition all the Kickstart configuration files enable the SELinux and the firewall, and do not install the graphic environment X.
+* @core
+* @server-policy
+* vim-enhanced
+* nano
+* aide

+The CentOS hypervisor Kickstart is the same as the 64bit version, but with the following additional packages included.
+* kvm
+* virt-manager
+* libvirt
+* libvirt-python
+* python-virtinst
+* virt-top
+* libguestfs-tools

+The default password for the root user is changeme1122 (as defined on the Kickstart configuration file).

+For additional information about specific settings please view the comments in the files.

 ## Shell scripts